tarbell-project/tarbell/tarbell/docs/build.rst

     ]
   }

-Here's what's going on here: The first block of keys and values comes from the `values` workbook.
+The first block of keys and values comes from the `values` workbook.
 The `data` array represents another workbook.
 Any other workbooks you create within your spreadsheet will be represented as separate arrays.

-Optionally, you can use the CONTEXT_SOURCE_FILE setting in `tarbell_config.py` to determine your data source, which can be a URL, local file, CSV or Excel file.
+Optionally, you can use the `CONTEXT_SOURCE_FILE` setting in `tarbell_config.py` to determine your data source, which can be a URL, local file, CSV or Excel file.

 .. note::